 17.1.
 Without affecting any other right or remedy available to it, either party may terminate the Contract by giving the other party not less than one months' written notice.

-17.2.2. the other party takes any step or action in connection with its entering administration, provisional liquidation or any composition or arrangement with its creditors (other than in relation to a solvent restructuring), being wound up (whether voluntarily or by order of the court, unless for the purpose of a solvent restructuring), having a receiver appointed to any of its assets or ceasing to carry on business;
+17.3.2. the other party is declared or becomes insolvent, applies for or has a moratorium declared in respect of any of its indebtedness, takes any step or action in connection with its entering administration, provisional liquidation or any composition or arrangement with its creditors (other than in relation to a solvent restructuring), being wound up (whether voluntarily or by order of the court, unless for the purpose of a solvent restructuring), having a receiver appointed to any of its assets or ceasing to carry on business (an "Insolvency Event");

-17.3.1. the Customer fails to pay any amount due under the Contract on the due date for payment; or
+17.4.1 the Customer fails to pay any amount due under the Contract on the due date for payment and fails to pay all outstanding amounts within 14 Business Days after being given written notice to do so; or